 Britain to announce ‘most significant’ change to asylum rules in years, setting Europe’s longest route to settlement

-(CNN) — Britain has announced plans to carry out the most significant reform of its asylum seeker policies in years, overhauling immigration rules in response to surging anti-immigrant sentiment and challenges from right-wing parties.
+London (CNN) — Britain plans to carry out the most significant reform of its asylum policy in modern times by making refugee status temporary and quadrupling the wait for permanent settlement to 20 years, as the Labour government confronts a “broken” asylum system that has fueled support for right-wing parties.

-The new policy, which will be unveiled by the ruling Labour government in full on Monday, is partially modeled on Denmark’s approach, which has one of Europe’s toughest rules for refugees.

-Labour has been hardening its immigration policies, particularly on illegal small-boat crossings from France, to counter the rising populist Reform UK party which advocates for “freezing immigration” and “stopping the boats.”

-Britain’s left tends to favor a more compassionate response to immigration and asylum whereas its right tends to advocate for immigration reductions and crackdowns.
-Mahmood, who is herself the daughter of immigrants from the Pakistani side of Kashmir, may face difficulty selling the policy to some more progressive members of her own party.

-But the rise of the populist Reform UK party, led by Nigel Farage, has set the terms of Britain’s political debate, hounding the Labour government over its struggles to control illegal immigration, while public anger – and far-right marches – have risen in parts of the country over housing and public funds for refugees.
+After a summer of protests outside hotels housing asylum seekers, a mass anti-immigration demonstration in London, and constant criticism from the surging hard-right Reform UK party, the Home Secretary, Shabana Mahmood, announced plans to curb illegal small-boat crossings from France and return refugees to their home countries when it is safe to do so.

+“We have a system that is out of control,” Mahmood told the BBC on Sunday.

+But Mahmood, herself the daughter of immigrants from the Pakistani side of Kashmir, said she rejected “the idea that dealing with this problem is somehow engaging with far-right talking points.”

+“This is a moral mission for me, because I can see illegal migration is tearing our country apart.
+It is dividing communities.
+People can see huge pressure in their communities and they can also see a system that is broken, and where people are able to flout the rules, abuse the system, and get away with it,” she said.
-The UK’s previous Conservative government sought to tackle the issue by passing a contentious bill allowing the deportation of asylum seekers to Rwanda for their claims to be processed by the East African nation.

-Mahmood said £700 million ($920 million) was spent on the deal which saw only four people deported, and they were all volunteers.
+The Home Secretary also criticized the previous Conservative government for wasting time and public funds in its failed efforts to tackle illegal immigration.
+The Conservatives passed a contentious bill allowing the deportation of asylum seekers to Rwanda for their claims to be processed by the East African nation, but Mahmood said this cost £700 million ($920) and saw only four people deported – all volunteers.

+In a measure of the hardening of Britain’s debate around immigration, other mainstream parties did not forcefully criticize Labour’s plans.
+Chris Philp, who used to be a Conservative home office minister, told the BBC his party would support the new measures if they are “sensible,” while claiming the measures aren’t “radical” enough.

+Ed Davey, leader of the more progressive Liberal Democrats, also said Labour is right to announce asylum measures to “tackle the chaos.”

 The Denmark model